-The Statue of Christ of the Abyss – Pennekamp Park / Key Largo Marine Sanctuary
+The Christ of the Abyss Statue– Pennekamp Park, Key Largo Marine Sanctuary

 by David Jefferiss